The Truth About Gender and IQ—and What It Means for Recruitment

 Gender differences in self-esteem might also be an important factor, as people with higher self-esteem tend to see all aspects of their life (including intellectual ability) more positively.
 Girls and women rate their general self-esteem significantly lower than boys and men.
 This difference emerges early in adolescence.

-However, a recent study found biological sex remained the strongest factor: males rated their intelligence higher than females.
+However, a recent study found that biological sex remained the strongest factor: males rated their intelligence higher than females.
 Psychological gender was also a very strong predictor, with highly masculine subjects rating their intelligence higher (importantly, there was no association with femininity).

 We observe this regularly in our work; male candidates who talk a big game and tell you how smart they are before they do the tests.
-Conversely, it is rare for females candidates to be so forthright in expressing their own brilliance.
+Conversely, it is rare for female candidates to be so forthright in expressing their own brilliance.

-Fortunately, tests give the real answer and sometimes the scores match the big talk, but usually they don’t and the scores are invariably lower than hinted at.
+Fortunately, tests give the real answer, and sometimes the scores match the big talk, but usually they don’t, and the scores are invariably lower than hinted at.

 Implications for Recruitment?

 There are biases and implicit theories that affect all of us working in recruitment, with confirmation bias being the most damaging one.
-Awareness is the first step, however, even being aware of human biases doesn’t stop them from impacting on decision making.
-Indeed, a New York Times article in 2014 discussed how gender bias in education can worsen outcomes for both genders, sometimes even when policies aim to address it.
+Awareness is the first step; however, even being aware of human biases doesn’t stop them from impacting decision-making.
+Indeed, a New York Times

-The only way to do that is to screen, test and then only interview good candidates.
-When you do this, you can use your instincts, gut feelings and biases to your advantage.
+The only way to do that is to screen, test, and then only interview good candidates.
+When you do this, you can use your instincts, gut feelings, and biases to your advantage.

 About the Author:

-Christopher Apps is an Organisational Psychologist and the owner of Fermion.
-He stays updated on the latest psychology research and shares evidence-based insights.
-The focus of Fermion is "Psychometric Testing for Recruitment" and “Recruitment to Retention: How to Select Good Staff & Keep Them”.
+The focus of Fermion is "Psychometric Testing for Recruitment" and "Recruitment to Retention: How to select good staff and keep them".
 If you would like to learn how to select good staff and keep them, please feel free to contact us at Fermion.

 “Learn from the mistakes of others.
 You can’t live long enough to make them all yourself.”